BasetsanaM15/SisonkeBank/README.md

 4. Build and run the app on an Android or iOS emulator, or a physical device.

 ## Contact
-For questions or feedback, please reach out to [your-email@example.com] or visit my GitHub profile: [https://github.com/your-username]
+For questions or feedback, please reach out to [michellmabusela@gmail.com] or visit my GitHub profile.

 *This project was developed as part of the ITMOA0 Mobile Development module at Eduvos.*